cliffjsgit/python-review/README.md

      chapter1  chapter2  chapter3  chapter5  chapter6  chapter7  chapter8

-Create a solutions directory for you exercise solution, in the python-review directory.
+Create a solutions directory for you exercise solutions, in the python-review directory.

       ~/python-review (master)$ mkdir solutions

 Copy all of your final/completed lab solutions from all chapters into the solutions directory.
-For example, using chapter1:
+For example, using chapter1 and chapter2:

      ~/python-review (master)$ cp chapter1/exercise*  solutions/
      ~/python-review (master)$ cd solutions/